Getting Started

 FAQ

-Simpler API, 3× lighter, ESM-first, open state, signals support, prop modifiers, aliases, event chains.
-See alpine.md for migration guide.
+3× lighter, ESM-first, open state, pluggable signals, prop modifiers, event chains.
+Faster in benchmarks.
+See migration guide.

 Why signals?

-It is the emerging standard for reactivity.
-Preact-signals provide minimal API surface.
+Signals are the emerging standard for reactivity.
+Preact-signals provide minimal, interoperable API.

 Is new Function unsafe?

-If your HTML comes from strangers, there is safe evaluator for CSP.
 If you control your HTML, it’s no different from inline onclick handlers.
+For third-party HTML or strict CSP, use the safe evaluator.

 Is it backed by a company?